Clinical Psychology Unit

 We receive a high number of applications to the programme each year.
 Not all applicants who meet the minimum criteria will be successful in gaining an interview.
 In relation to our updated entry criteria, you may find that whilst you have previously been successful in being offered an interview, this may not be the case this time.
 For a more detailed account of our entry criteria, please download our short-listing criteria from our website.

 In order to meet our minimum entry criteria, candidates must meet the entry requirements below and achieve a minimum score of 9 on our short-listing criteria from two independent members of our short-listing panel.
-You can download our short-listing criteria from our website.

 We do not consider applicants currently studying psychology as undergraduates.